 - Type of insulin pump: There are many different types of insulin pumps on the market, and the cost can vary depending on the features and technology.
 For example, tubeless pumps tend to be more expensive than traditional pumps.

-- Insulin pump brand: The insulin pump can also affect the cost.
+- Insulin pump brand: The insulin pump brand can also affect the cost.
 Some brands are more expensive than others.

 - Features of the insulin pump: The more features a pump has, the higher the cost will be.
 For example, pumps with continuous glucose monitoring (CGM) technology are more expensive than pumps without CGM.